A Feature Selection Method for Multivariate Performance Measures: Two-Layer Cutting Plane Algorithm

-\end{small} where $\widetilde{\Delta} = \frac{1}{n} \Delta(\overline{y},\overline{y}' )$ is the average of multivariate loss.
-This problem turns out to be even more complicated to be solved due to the exponential size of both $\mathcal{D}$ and $\overline{\mathcal{Y}}$.
-To this end, we propose a two-layer cutting plane algorithm to solve it efficiently and effectively.
-The two layers, group feature generation and group feature selection, will be described in Section~\ref{sec:generation} and~\ref{sec:selection}, respectively.
+In this section, we propose a two-layer cutting plane algorithm to solve Problem (\ref{prob:our-dual}) efficiently and effectively.
+The two layers, namely group feature generation and group feature selection, will be described in Section~\ref{sec:generation} and~\ref{sec:selection}, respectively.
 The two-layer cutting plane algorithm will be presented in Section~\ref{sec:cutting} and~\ref{sec:violate}.